-- The user name is the user name we assigned you
+- The user name is the SMTP username we assigned you

-Once you have updated your SPF record(s), move to the next and final step to configure some service monitors in your admin console.
-We notify you of potential compromise and abuse by sending email or automated webhook type notification alerts to help you keep your system healthy.
-By removing compromised accounts quickly, they are not allowed to continue making SMTP connections outbound and driving up your service invoice with overage charges.
+Once you have completed setting up your Mail Server, move to the next and final step and configure some service monitors in your Host Console.
+We notify you of potential compromise and abuse by sending email or automated webhook type notification alerts to help keep your system healthy.
+By removing compromised accounts quickly, spammers are not allowed to continue making SMTP connections outbound and driving up your service invoice with overage charges.